The bare-walled new office of Peter Thompson, the Conservative councillor who became leader of Hounslow Council in May, serves up a useful

 Council tax is another of the major issues the new administration is keen to look at, Cllr Thompson says.

 "We aspire to be efficient and lower-taxed.
 But we can't here and now give a commitment to say what council tax will be in five years time.

 "One of the things people sometimes don't appreciate with government finance is that a lot of it is out of our hands.
-A lot of it is down to what the policies are in central London in terms of the grant they give."
+A lot of it is down to what the policies are in central London in terms of the

-But, in their own election manifesto, the Conservatives pointed to Hounslow's massive backlog of road repairs, underfunded social services, high crime rates also noting that the borough was in £200million of debt.
+But, in their own election manifesto, the Conservatives pointed to Hounslow's massive backlog of road repairs, underfunded social services, high crime rates also noting that the borough was in

 Does this situation not make it almost impossible for any administration to cut taxes?
 "Not impossible," Cllr Thompson says.
-"A lot of work is going on but there are real areas where savings can be made.
+"A lot of work is going on but there are real areas where savings can

 "I think it is important to look at the bureaucracy and see where savings can be made there but we are not particularly interested in cutting front-line services that really affect people."

 He adds that the council are exploring possible "economies of scale" to be made from combining some services, such as rubbish collection or printing, with other west London borough councils.